 Visit the GOV.UK website to find out more.

-Even when doing these, social distancing means keeping two metres (three steps) away from anyone not in your household wherever we can.
+Even when following the rules, social distancing means keeping two metres (three steps) away from anyone not in your household wherever we can.
 This isn’t always possible, especially indoors.
 If this is the case, keeping a one metre distance with extra precautions such as extra ventilation or a face covering is allowed (not in Wales or Northern Ireland).

-Use public transport only if your journey is essential.
-A face covering should be worn on public transport and in shops (our blog post explains the law on this in different countries), where it’s harder to keep two metres away from people.
+Use public transport at quieter times if you can.
+A face covering should be worn on public transport and in shops (our blog post on face coverings explains the law on this in different countries), where it’s harder to keep two metres away from people.

 These rules apply to everyone, although people with dementia and those living with them should follow the rules particularly closely.
 They should take extra care to limit contact with others outside their household.
-Staying at home more and being very careful when out is the easiest way to do this.
 This is because people with dementia and older people in general are at higher risk of severe illness if they catch coronavirus.